 Though these couple of events were pioneering back then, today there are actually annual GPS egg-hunts and even apps that have been created with similar objectives.
 With a bit of creative thinking (and probably a lot of time!) you could even arrange one yourself for your fleet team!
 You could think about GPS trackers to find single, pinpointed locations where to hide eggs or even plan for precise routes to be followed, with eggs to be found at the end of them—the best measurement of drivers’ performance in terms of safety and fuel consumption would decide the winner.

 But Easter is not only a time for celebrations, egg hunts, welcoming in spring and so on, for some fleet managers it is actually time to work as well as for those who drive; and due to the break it can become hectic as roads will probably be quite busy over the Easter weekend.
 This is the occasion once again to remind those on the road to practice safe driving.

-In any case, whether you are a fan of egg-hunts or not, if you are a fleet manager there is probably only one way you can fully enjoy your Easter—by having the peace of mind that vehicles and staff are under control with fleet management software.
+In any case, whether you are a fan of egg-hunts or not, if you are a fleet manager there is probably only one way you can fully enjoy your Easter—by having the peace of mind that vehicles and staff are under control with fleet management software and gps trackers.